Show: Bizarre Murders

 The Show Elements

-Where to stream: Amazon Prime Video, Discovery+
+Where to stream: Amazon Prime Video, The Roku Channel, Hulu, and Discovery+

 See also this list of true crime shows